Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Automatic OS Image Upgrade.md

 ### Stop OS image upgrade

-Uses [Stop-AzVmssRollingUpgrade](https://learn.microsoft.com/powershell/module/az.compute/stop-azvmssrollingupgrade) cmdlet to stop OS image upgrade if one is in progress.
+For Service Fabric clusters only, use [Stop-AzVmssRollingUpgrade](https://learn.microsoft.com/powershell/module/az.compute/stop-azvmssrollingupgrade) cmdlet to stop OS image upgrade if one is in progress.

 ```powershell
 $resourceGroupName = '<resource group name>'